Holidays Calendar for July 22, 2017

 This Day in History

-• 2003 A compound in Iraq was attacked by members of 101st Airborne of the United States, aided by Special Forces.
-During this operation Saddam Hussein's sons Uday and Qusay, along with Qusay's 14-year old son, Mustapha, and their bodyguard were killed.
+• 2003 A compound in Iraq was attacked by members of the 101st Airborne Division of the US Army, aided by Special Forces.
+During the operation, Saddam Hussein's sons Uday and Qusay were killed.

-• 1951 The Soviet Union launched mission with passengers Dezik and Tsygan, who became the first dogs to make a sub-orbital flight.
-Both of the dogs survived.
+• 1951 The Soviet Union launched a space mission with passengers Dezik and Tsygan, who became the first dogs to make a suborbital flight.
+Both dogs survived.

-• 1946 Born: Mireille Mathieu, French singer, who was called to be "New Piaf".
+• 1946 Born: Mireille Mathieu, French singer, who was referred to as the "New Piaf".
 She recorded 1200 songs in 11 languages and sold 122 million albums worldwide.

-• 1946 A Zionist underground organization, the Irgun, bombed the King David Hotel in Jerusalem, site of the civil administration and military headquarters for Mandate Palestine,.
-91 were killed.
+• 1946 A Zionist underground organization, the Irgun, bombed the King David Hotel in Jerusalem, the site of the civil administration and military headquarters for Mandate Palestine.
+91 people were killed.

 • 1943 Born: Bobby Sherman, American singer-songwriter and actor, a popular teen idol in the late 1960s and early 1970s.
-He filmed in Wild in the Streets, He is My Brother, Get Crazy and recorded number singles and albums.
+He starred in Wild in the Streets, He Is My Brother, Get Crazy, and recorded a number of singles and albums.

 • 1934 Died: John Dillinger, American bank robber, the enemy of the state number one.
 His band robbed four police stations and twenty four banks.

-• 1932 Died: Reginald Fessenden, Canadian inventor, known for pioneering experiments in radio (radio transmissions of voice and music).
-He received hundreds of patents for devices in fields of high-powered transmitting, television and sonar.
+• 1932 Died: Reginald Fessenden, Canadian inventor, known for his pioneering experiments in radio.
+He received hundreds of patents for devices in the fields of high-powered transmitting, television and sonar.

 • 1915 Died: Sandford Fleming, Scottish-Canadian engineer and inventor.
-He developed and proposed standard time zones, that was one of his greatest achievements.
-He is also known as the designer of the first Canada's post stamp and founder of the Royal Canadian Institute in Toronto.
+He developed and proposed standard time zones, which is regarded as one of his greatest achievements.

 • 1894 The first ever motor race was held between the cities of Paris and Rouen, France.
 The first prize was equally shred between the cars Panhard et Levassor and Peugeot.

 • 1887 Born: Gustav Ludwig Hertz, German physicist and academic.
-His greatest achievement of lifetime was Nobel Prize in Physics in 1925.
+His greatest lifetime achievement was the Nobel Prize in Physics he received in1925.

-• 1869 Died: John A. Roebling, German-American engineer, best remembered for designs of wire rope suspension bridges.
-The famous Brooklyn Bridge was also designed by him.
+• 1869 Died: John A. Roebling, German-American engineer, best remembered for his designs of wire rope suspension bridges.
+The famous Brooklyn Bridge was designed by him.

 • 1818 Died: Indra Lal Roy, Indian lieutenant and pilot.
 He served in the First World War with the Royal Flying Corps.
 In just over 170 hours flying time he destroyed 10 enemy aircraft.